 Latacora runs the security team for a bunch of startups.
 Want to hear more?
 Too bad!
 Here’s more!

 We review and test the products that our clients’ ship.
 That means we get broad exposure.
-We’ve had clients with stacks including Python, Go, Ruby, Node, Java, and Clojure.
-When we get the opportunity to secure an OCaml startup, we’ll be doing that too.
-We work directly with development teams, feature by feature, PR by PR; like most consultancies, we find bugs, but we also get a say in how they’re fixed, how development environments are locked down, and how features are designed.
+We’ve had clients with stacks including Python, Go, Ruby, Node, Java, and Clojure, running on every AWS and GCP service you can think of.
+We work directly with development teams, feature by feature, PR by PR.
+Like most security consultancies, we find bugs, but we also get a say in how they’re fixed, how development environments are hardened, and how features are designed.

-We lock down and continually monitor networks, cloud environments, containers, orchestration and infrastructure, and even endpoint fleets.
+We continually monitor networks, cloud environments, containers, orchestration and infrastructure, and even endpoint fleets.
 We build software to do that, and build things on top of existing open source tooling.
 Our clients are mostly in AWS, and about a third are in GCP.
 We have a tiny bit of Azure, though usually those are our clients’ clients’ environments.

-If you’ve ever been interested in doing security for a startup, we’re a chance to do that for a whole bunch of startups at the same time, working with a weird bunch of people who decided that this was all they wanted to do.
-If that sounds fun, let’s talk!
+If you’ve ever been interested in doing security for a startup, you get to do this for a whole bunch of startups at the same time, working with a bunch of people who decided that this was all they wanted to do.

-We’re a consultancy, but a weird kind of consultancy, where we maintain years-long relationships with clients, and everyone has a hand in every project.
+We’re a consultancy, but a weird kind of consultancy, where we maintain multi-year relationships with clients.
 We rarely travel.

-Everybody in the company is a software developer, and everyone delivers work for clients.
-We have different focuses; some of us specialize in software security, others in AWS security, others on cryptography, and others on policy stuff.
+Our security engineering roles are all client facing.
+We have different focuses; some of us specialize in cloud security, others in software security, others on cryptography, and others on policy stuff.
 We don’t have salespeople or a business team.

 We give our candidates a series of challenges, time-calibrated to take about the same amount of time as a reasonable startup interview loop.
 Our challenges are scored on a rubric.
 This means everyone passes the same bar for the same role, and the system is engineered to be as objective as possible.
 And we mean everyone: “known quantity” hires don’t get to bypass the test.